enders-o/video-streaming-service/README.md

 ## database - Database Service
 - Programming language: **SQL**
-- Database: **MarinaDB**
+- Database: **MariaDB**
     - List of videos and their corresponding path/url
-    - Most likely will be MariaDB, since i'm using a mac
+    - MariaDB used as an alternative to MySQL for MacOS